AzodFR/HumanBenchmarkPy/README.md

 # HumanBenchmarkPy

-HumanBenchmarkPy is a project for automate all the humanbenchmark's tests whit python.
+HumanBenchmarkPy is a project for automate/semi-automate all the humanbenchmark's tests whit python.

 ## Requierments